PLATYPHYLLA Rose, 1903

 1. * The series Thyrsiflorae is characterised by a determinate inflorescence, this means that the topmost flower is flowering first.

-2. Walther's description (Echeveria, 378, 1972) is not of a plant from the type locality and differs in several respects from the original description by Rose and from the type specimen.
-It is to be ignored.
+2. Walther's description (Echeveria, 378, 1972) is not of a plant from the type locality and differs in several respects from the original description by Rose and from the type specimen and is of course useless.
+Details about Walther's misconception of E. platyphylla can be read on p.
+337-338 in Revision of Walther's monograph Echeveria, 1972.